jnozzi/cocoadev.com/markdown/NSDatePickerSendEventOn.md

 ----
 have you considered putting a default button in the sheet?
 ----
 Yup.
 There is a default 'OK' button on the sheet.
 (So I make sure to have a visual indication)  And my first idea was exactly what you suggested.
 I set the key equivalent of the button to be 'Return' so I got the big pulsing OK button.
 But It didn't work when I tested it.
 However, upon further inspection, I've found something interesting.
-When setup this way, with the OK button using a key equivalent of 'Return' and nothing else... (that is, the General/NSTextField and General/NSDatePicker are not connected to anything) hitting Return while in the General/NSTextField works perfectly (just as expected), but hitting Return while in the General/NSDatePicker does nothing at all.
-HOWEVER, hitting Enter while in the General/NSDatePicker does work!
+When setup this way, with the OK button using a key equivalent of 'Return' and nothing else... (that is, the NSTextField and NSDatePicker are not connected to anything) hitting Return while in the NSTextField works perfectly (just as expected), but hitting Return while in the NSDatePicker does nothing at all.
+HOWEVER, hitting Enter while in the NSDatePicker does work!
 (Yes, there is a difference.
 The enter key is the one by the number pad.
 Or if you're using a mac laptop, the enter key is accomplished by hitting Fn+Return)

 I'm not really sure what to think about this.
 Is it an internal bug?
 Is it supposed to be this way?
 Is there a workaround for this?